wlshiu/my_note/note_sx/protobuf.md

         1. `reserved` (Reserved Fields)
             > If you want to reserve some field number or member name for future reusing, but maybe conflict with someone's version.
-            Use `reserved` to keep the field number or member name
+            Use `reserved` to reserve the field number or member name.
+            (The protocol buffer compiler will complain if any future users try to use these identifiers.)

+            > If you want to delete some members (field numbers) in new version, you should use `reserved` to avoid someone use the same member name (field number) in future version.

             ```
             // field number 2, 15, 9 ~ 11, 40 ~ max will be reserved